240408-JavaReactAWS/CarRentalProject1/README.md

 Presentations will occur on the morning of May 1st 2024.
 All team members must have a speaking role in the presentation of the application, and a PowerPoint slideshow must accompany your presentation.

+## Working

+    The backend of the project written in Java using Spring is in the car-rental-backend folder.

+    The frontend made with React is in the car-rental-frontend folder.
+After downloading the git repo, open a terminal, cd to car-rental-frontend, and run "npm i" to install all node_modules dependencies.

+    When working in the command line make sure you are in the correct directory for your commands.

 ## Structure

     Tables